tytydraco/yessleep/out/Posting_before_I_head_into_the_mountains_will_explain.md

 Once again his response was instant.
 I almost spit out my drink.

-The first message had no text, it was only an image... an image of Charlie.
-My dog.
+The first message had no text, it was only an image... an image of Charlie, my dog.
 But... but it wasn't Charlie, something about the dog in the photo was strange.
 If any random person saw the photos they would think, 100% that it was the same dog, but there was something wrong, something about the dogs eyes.

 The dog had lifeless eyes, like there was nothing behind them.
 Completely dead.